 Why not just use a single, physical server?

-Using a physical server requires things that are costly, especially if you have a lot of data that requires hosting.
+Using a physical server requires costly things, especially if you have a lot of data that requires hosting.
 Physical servers require back-up generators for when the power fails, an entire team that manages it and the actual space to keep the servers.
 When you utilize Cloud Hosting with a company like Turrito Networks, you get all of this but at a fraction of the cost as they manage it for you.

 Advantages of using Cloud Hosting

 Cloud Hosting is more reliable as it draws it’s more from an extensive network of physical servers.
-If one of these servers goes offline it has no effect on your data.
+If one of these servers goes offline it does not affect your data.
 You only pay for what you use so there is no wasted capacity.
 The physical servers are still housed in data centres with good security already in place.
-Load balancing is software based and can, therefore, be instantly scalable to respond to changing demands.
-With Cloud Hosting the resource is available in real-time and on demand and is not limited to the capacity of just one physical server on your business premises.
+Load balancing is software-based and can, therefore, be instantly scalable to respond to changing demands.
+With Cloud Hosting the resource is available in real-time and on-demand and is not limited to the capacity of just one physical server on your business premises.
 Due to it being a Service-Level Agreement based offering, you get constant support and access whenever you need.